MineManiaUK/MMBattlegrounds/README.md

 # MMBattlegrounds

-MMBattlegrounds is the plugin used in the server internally known as batt2 it is NOT a plugin used on the battlegrounds smp
+MMBattlegrounds is the plugin used in the server Breakneck Battlegrounds it is NOT a plugin used on the battlegrounds smp

 > **Versioning**
 >